 The Waikiki Beach Walk entities have a 47.7% investment in WBW CHP LLC, an entity that was formed to, among other things, construct a chilled water plant to provide air conditioning to the property and other adjacent facilities.
-The operating expenses of WBW CHP LLC are recovered through reimbursements from its members, and reimbursements to WBW CHP LLC of \$0.2 million were made for both the three months ended March 31, 2015 and 2014 and are included in rental expenses on the statements of comprehensive income.
+The operating expenses of WBW CHP LLC are recovered through reimbursements from its members, and reimbursements to WBW CHP LLC of \$0.2 million for both the three months ended March 31, 2016 and 2015 is included in rental expenses on the statements of comprehensive income.